 The most widely used collection of English corpora (highly searchable collections of texts).
 These 19 discrete corpora represent language use in different contexts and dialects.
 Allows users up to 20 searches a day.

 Offers comprehensive descriptions of languages from around the world.
 This Online Reference Work provides access to full individual grammars and also makes these available together, allowing for cross-language research of several grammars simultaneously.
+No new content included after 2021.

 Environmental Issues brings together multimedia materials around key environmental challenges, including climate change, water/air pollution, biodiversity, conservation, agriculture, deforestation and more.